-Each dynamic segment DS_1 and DS_2 consists of an applicable WLTP test cycle according to paragraph 1.4.2.1. followed by an applicable WLTP city test cycle according to paragraph 1.4.2.2.
+Each dynamic segment $DS_1$ and $DS_2$ consists of an applicable WLTP test cycle according to paragraph 1.4.2.1. of this annex followed by an applicable WLTP city test cycle according to paragraph 1.4.2.2. of this annex.